BioBoost/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 ### Search by Keyword

-You can search for a keyword in the man pages by using the `-k` option.
+You can search for a keyword in the man pages names and the short descriptions by using the `-k` option.

 ```bash
 nico@biosdeb:~$ man -k ssh